 The college has designated the first two weeks of the semester/module as the add/drop period.
 In most instances, the course schedule is pre-determined by the college and student initiated course changes during the add/drop period are limited.
 However, failed course repeat requirements, extenuating life circumstances, or other reasons may require a student to request a reduced course load or add a course during the add/drop period.
-Students who are approved to reduce their course load and withdraw from a course during the add/drop period will receive a grade of "WC" Withdrawn/Cancel.
-When done during the add/drop period, there will be no academic or financial responsibility for the course withdrawn from that grading period.
-Students who are approved to withdraw from a course past the add/drop period and before the mid-point of the grading period will receive a grade of "W," Withdrawn, for that course.
-The student will be financially responsible for the cost of the course, and the course will be counted as credits attempted toward their quantitative academic progress.
+Students who are approved to adjust their course load and withdraw from a course during the add/drop period of a semester, there will be no academic or financial responsibility for the course withdrawn from that grading period.
+Students who are approved to adjust their course load and withdraw from a course past the add/drop period of a semester for a schedule change caused by having to repeat a course will receive a grade of "WC" Withdrawn/Cancel.
+There will be no impact on academic progress for the course withdrawn from that grading period and the student will be financially responsible.
+Students who are approved to withdraw from a course past theadd/drop period and before the mid-point of the grading period will receive a grade of "W," Withdrawn, for that course.
+The student will be financially responsible for the course, and the course will be counted as credits attempted toward their quantitative academic progress.
 Students may not withdraw from a course beyond the mid-point of the grading period and will earn a grade based on the work performed for that entire course.